h3abionet/genesis2/docs/README.md

+# User manual

-#Documentation for building on other platforms
+# Documentation for building on other platforms

 JAR files for MacOS, Windows and Linux are available.
 This section provides instructions for other platforms